Wowygrimm/Labelling/README.md

 ## Installation

-In the first time, you can take a look at [darknet's website](https://pjreddie.com/darknet/install/) for general information on installation.
+At first, you can take a look at [darknet's website](https://pjreddie.com/darknet/install/) for general information on installation.

-To install for MacOsx :
+To install on MacOsx :
 ```
 cd darknet
 make
 ```

-To install for Windows :
+To install on Windows :

 Follow this issue : https://github.com/pjreddie/darknet/issues/721